Klangstrom/klangstrom-libraries/KLST_PANDA/SYSTEM-ARCHITECTURE.md

     - interfaced via 3.5mm stereo audio connector ( TRS with `Type A` allocation ) ==@TODO(decide on the Type see https://minimidi.world)==

 ## DAC + ADC

+one Digital-Analog-Converter (DAC) and one ADC are

+- with 3.5mm audio connector ( TS )

 ==@TODO==